 UC Berkeley houses fewer undergraduate and graduate students than any of the other UC campuses.
 Due to the high cost and low supply of housing close to campus, a significant percentage of our students are not able to live in Berkeley, undermining their ability to thrive, succeed and fully partake in all that the university has to offer.

 These are the reasons our student housing initiative commits us to double the number of beds available in university-owned and -operated residential facilities.

 That, in turn, means we must build on every university-owned site the task force identified.
 We are a land-poor campus and we must use all of the sites we have to support the students we enroll.
 Building on undeveloped university property that lacks water, electricity, and transportation infrastructure is not feasible due to prohibitive costs and environmental considerations.

 Since establishing our housing goals in 2017, UC Berkeley has completed two housing projects.
-As of April 2023, six more housing projects are in development and in planning.
+As of fall 2023, six more housing projects are in development and in planning.

 Together, these eight projects will achieve nearly two-thirds of our goal to double existing student housing, which requires more than 8,800 new beds.